spectrohm-inc/software-engineer-challenge-problems/README.md

 # Software Engineer Challenge Problems

 ## Instructions
-1. Fork this repository
+1. Clone this repository
-1. Make repository permissions **private**
+1. Create a new **private** repository in your personal github, containing the license and README files from this repository
 1. Complete **one** of the challenges listed below
-1. Push your solution to your forked repository
+1. Push your solution to your private repository
 1. Add [@galileo8](https://github.com/galileo8) to read permissions to your forked repository
 1. **Important**: Do not remove or change the [license](https://creativecommons.org/publicdomain/zero/1.0/) in the repository.
 Repositories submitted with a modified license will not be reviewed.